sav-che/TL-2/Authors/Dönhoff, Paul {std. Dönhoff}.md

-> [!cite] BHL link: this entry starts at [page 22](https://www.biodiversitylibrary.org/item/103835#page/32/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 22](https://www.biodiversitylibrary.org/page/33260010) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dönhoff, Paul (1901-x), German "Diplomlandwirt" at Alme in Westfalen, born 7 Jul 1901 ib., visited gymnasium at Brilon, Westf., Evang.
 Pädagogium at Godesberg, Rheinland and at the Realgymnasium at Witten, Ruhr, 1908-1919 as "Freiwilliger" in Posen and Schlesien, 1919-1921 at the Realgymnasium Witten, some time at Warburg, Westf., and University of Gießen, 1921-1923 at the agricultural highschool at Berlin, further working at the University of Halle until 1925, Dr. Naturwiss.
 Fak.
-University of Halle-Wittenberg. (*Dönhoff*).
+University of Halle-Wittenberg.
+**Abbreviated name**: *Dönhoff*

 #### Herbarium and types